jgr78/next-and-express/README.md

 * The server will response with a 3 seconds delay (to give time to the FE to show a Spinner)
 * Due to the images are not accesible, the FE will show a default image if is needed
 * If in a condition, the snippet parameter is not available, the CTA "Will not be visible"
+* A Layout component has been added to give general styles

 ## Folders